sandakersmann/zwallet/content/advanced/advanced-send.md

 weight: 1
 ---

-{{< img IMG_0140.PNG >}}
+{{< img 2022-09-29_22-34-52.png >}}

-1. Show/Hide advanced options
-2. Encrypted Memo
-3. Enable/Disable rounding to 0.001 coin.
+1. Enable/Disable rounding to 0.001 coin.
 If rounding is disabled, the app uses zats: 1/100,000,000 of a coin
-4. If checked, the transaction will use the balance in the transparent address too
+2. If checked, the transaction will use the balance in the transparent address too
-5. **Split Notes**: The maximum amount per output note.
+3. **Split Notes**: The maximum amount per output note.
 If this is less than the amount sent, the app will create several notes.
 The change is not subject to this cap